-A fantastic candidate for gynecomastia or male breast reduction procedure can be an adolescent or adult male suffering from abnormally high level of breast tissue.
-If the person is bothered by this condition aesthetically, emotionally or physically, the surgeon may recommend gynecomastia surgery.
+A fantastic candidate for gynecomastia or male breast reduction procedure can be an adolescent or adult male suffering from abnormally high levels of breast tissue.
+If the person is bothered by this condition aesthetically, emotionally, or physically, the surgeon may recommend gynecomastia surgery.

 The person should be in fantastic overall health with no condition that can put him at risk during or after surgery.
 The development of the breast tissue should have stabilized before the surgery can be performed.

-The surgical technique for gynecomastia will be chosen on the basis of the patient’s breast size and the patient’s unique aesthetic goals with regard to flattening and enhancing of the chest contour.
-In case of very excessive breast tissue, the breast may sag and may require resizing and reposition of the areolas as well.
+The surgical technique for gynecomastia will be chosen based on the patient’s breast size and the patient’s unique aesthetic goals about flattening and enhancing the chest contour.
+In case of very excessive breast tissue, the breast may sag and may require resizing and repositioning of the areolas as well.

 Intravenous sedation or general anesthesia will be used to perform the surgery.
 If the skin is fairly elastic and firm, only liposuction techniques may be enough to reduce the breast size.
 However, if glandular breast tissue is present, surgical excision will be necessary.